ashish1009/Kreator/README.md

 ### Library
 `{...} directory where Kreator Engine is cloned`
 Link the Kreator.a in your project...
+Link the libassimp.5.dylib from path {...}/vendors/assimp/lib
+Link the libIrrXML.dylib from path {...}/vendors/assimp/lib

 ### Frameworks
 Link following frameworks to your project...